-Save your receipt and send a copy to us when you ask us to pay you back.
-In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost.
+- Send a copy of your receipts to us when you ask us to pay you back. - You should ask for payment for your out-of-pocket expenses (not for any expenses paid for by other insurance). - The plan may not pay for drugs that are not on our drug list.
 All of the examples above are types of coverage decisions.
 This means that if we deny your request for payment, you can appeal our decision.
-Chapter 9 of this document has information about how to make an appeal.
+Chapter 9 of this document (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) has information about how to make an appeal.